Topolyte/SQLiteZero/README.md

     ]
 )
 ```
-If you want to use the latest SQLite source code,
-your best option is to clone this git repository to your local drive
+To use your own version of SQLite, clone this repository locally,
-and copy the latest sqlite3.c and sqlite3.h into the
+copy your downloaded sqlite3.c and sqlite3.h files into SQLiteZero/Sources/CSQLite
-SQLiteZero/Sources/CSQLite directory (overwriting the existing files).

-You can then replace the reference to github with the path to the local package
-in your Package.swift file:
+and update the dependencies in your Package.swift to refer to your local path:

 ```
 ...